Alpha-Directorate/AlphaSSS/README.md

 * **UC2 – Register**<br>Simple form using Gravity Forms.
 Email address is not collected to satisfy the project vision, above.
 (Password recovery strategy will be described later.)

 * **UC3 – Browse Listing**<br>There are a few important aspect to this: sorting, filtering and criteria.
-This use case calls UC11 "Points Accrual" to determine the default order of results.
+This use case calls UC11 "Points Accumulation" to sort the results output.

 * **UC4 – Log In/Out**